ej-shafran/compile-mode.nvim/CONTRIBUTING.md

 ### Cloning the repository

 Fork the repository and clone it.
-It's better if you work from the `nightly` branch, so make sure you fork the repo with all its branches and not just `main`.

 ### Using your local changes in Neovim